Headshotincursion584/glitter/README.md

 - Windows (PowerShell/CMD)
   - Run: `python3 -m glitter`

-On first run, Glitter asks for language and device name and saves them under `~/.glitter/config.json`.
+On first run, Glitter asks for language and device name and saves them.
 Next runs go straight to the main menu.

 ## Usage